-The deadline to invest realized capital gains (all or part) into a QOF is 180 days after the gain recognition.
+Individuals have 180 days from the date a gain was realized to invest all or a portion of it into a QOF.
 This investment can span across calendar years.

 Capital Gains Recognized and Distributed Through a Pass-Through Vehicle:

 Investors realizing capital gains through a pass-through vehicle must still invest all or part of those gains into a QOF within 180 days.
 However, investors may elect to start the 180-day window one of three ways: